Looking for something? Search Away?

 Seaside towns are popular tourist attractions in every country with a coastline, and the United States is no different.
 As people began to settle in the “New World” centuries ago, the famous Atlantic City quickly became the destination of choice for those wanting to enjoy some time at the beach.
+This trend continues today, solidifying Atlantic City’s status as one of the premier Tourist Attractions of New Jersey.

 Unfortunately for beach lovers though, New Jersey sits at a much higher latitude than California on the West Coast, or Florida further down South.
 On the other hand, as time has passed and the state has been keen to remain a popular tourist area in the era of cheap air travel, New Jersey has arguably found itself with a broader range of activities than many other tourist states.